lizKimita/Triangle-Tracker/README.md

 There are no known bugs in the Tracker.

 ## Technologies Used
-This program has been built using HTML to write the content, CSS for styling purposes, javasript to create the business logic ensuring that the program works and depending on the users input, the output given is accurate and Markdown for the README page.
+This program has been built using HTML to write the content, CSS for styling purposes, javasript to create the business logic and the user- interface, ensuring that the program works and depending on the user's input, the output given is accurate and Markdown for the README page.

 ## Support and contact details
-For more information, questions,or help using the program, get in touch with me on +254726047102 or email: kimita.wanjiku@gmail.com
+For more information, questions,or help using the program, get in touch with me on +254 726 047102 or email: kimita.wanjiku@gmail.com.

 ### License
 Copyright (c) 2019 **Elizabeth Wanjiku Kimita**